sendgrid/docs/source/API_Reference/Marketing_Emails_API/emails.md

 {% parameters delete %}

   {% parameter list Yes 'Must be an existing Recipient List.'
 'The list which you are adding email addresses too.' %}
-  {% parameter email Yes 'Must be an email or emails in the Recipient List.'
-'Specify the email address or email addresses you wish to remove from the specified Recipient List.' %}
+  {% parameter email[] Yes 'Must be an email or emails in the Recipient List.'
+'Specify the email address or email addresses you wish to remove from the specified Recipient List.
+May list multiple addresses with multiple <code>email[]</code> parameters' %}
 {% endparameters %}

-{% apiexample delete POST https://api.sendgrid.com/api/newsletter/lists/email/delete list=Test&email=example%40gmail.com&api_user=your_sendgrid_username&api_key=your_sendgrid_password %}
+{% apiexample delete POST https://api.sendgrid.com/api/newsletter/lists/email/delete list=Test&email[]=example@gmail.com&api_user=your_sendgrid_username&api_key=your_sendgrid_password %}
   {% response json %}
 {
   "removed": 1